a chat about physical toughness, mental hardship, pizza and a good playlist

 They have convinced me from the first second when I saw them at a friend.
 Aerodynamically and the ultra-light weight is more than perfect for my project.

-What do you pack in your Cyclite bag?
+What do you pack into your CYCLITE bags?

 Predominantly food.
 I think the food supply during the ride will be crucial.
 The Cyclite bag is super reachable and I can easily grab snacks during the ride without stopping.